Healthdirect Free Australian health advice you can count on.

 What is a tapeworm?

-Humans can become infected by eating eggs or larvae in contaminated water or meat.
-The infection in humans is usually easily treated but sometimes it can cause serious problems.
+Humans can become infected by eating or drinking tapeworm eggs or larvae in contaminated meat or water.
+Tapeworm infection in humans is usually easily treated, but sometimes it can cause serious problems.

-If a human or an animal consumes tapeworm eggs, the eggs hatch into larvae, which break through the wall of the intestines and grow inside cysts in tissues or organs.
-These can cause life-threatening damage.
+If a human or an animal consumes tapeworm eggs, the eggs hatch into larvae, which break through the wall of the intestines and grow inside cysts in body tissues.
+Rarely, these can cause life-threatening damage.

 If you consume tapeworm larvae, they can develop into adult tapeworms in the intestines.
-They attach to the wall of the intestine with suckers or hooks, and remain there to feed and grow.
+They attach to the wall of the intestine with suckers or hooks and stay there to feed and grow.
 An adult tapeworm can be very long and live in the intestine for many years.

 The most common tapeworm infection in Australia is caused by dwarf tapeworm.
-There is also a risk in Australia of contracting a serious condition called hydatid disease from the eggs of a type of tapeworm called Echinococcus granulosus found in dog faeces (poo).
-You should see your doctor if you have any signs of tapeworm infection.
+There is also a risk in Australia of contracting a serious condition called hydatid disease from the eggs of a type of tapeworm called echinococcus granulosus found in dog faeces (poo).

-It is also possible to be infected by other types of tapeworm overseas.
+It is also possible to be infected by other types of tapeworms overseas.

 What are the symptoms of tapeworm infection?